pennal/addresses/README.md

 This module represents the applications itself.
 It will result in an executable fat jar.

+### Assignment 2 - Implement update postal code 🛠

+Currently `ch.onstructive.candidates.PostalCodeController#update` is not yet implemented.
+Give it a try an make it possible to update the postal code or the city name of an postal code instance.

-### Assignment 2 - Add support for street & house numbers 🛠
+### Assignment 3 - Add support for street & house numbers 🛠

 The application holds a list of postal codes and city names.
 Your task is to add streets and house numbers to it such as _Untermoosstrasse 36, 8047 Zurich_ contains information such as